The following plans are set to trigger COBRA. There is nothing you need to do within the plan itself to make it COBRA eligible.

 The "EAP COBRA Qualified" plan was newly released on 5/12/2019.
 If you have the EAP plan that does not trigger COBRA and there are enrollments in the plan, you cannot turn on COBRA for that plan.
-If the client's EAP plan is COBRA qualified and you want to start triggering COBRA on the data exchange, you will need to build a new plan using the "EAP COBRA Qualified" plan.
+If the client's EAP plan is COBRA qualified and you want to start triggering COBRA on the EN-Exchange, you will need to build a new plan using the "EAP COBRA Qualified" plan.

 Can I toggle COBRA on or off for EAP?

 Within both the EAP plan and EAP COBRA Qualified plan, under Policy Information, there is a "COBRA Qualified" checkbox.
 If there are enrollments in the plan, you cannot toggle on or off.
 We are considering this for future enhancement.
 At this time, you need to use the applicable plan; EAP or EAP COBRA Qualified.

 EAP with COBRA EN-Exchange & COBRA Enrollment Management